-Back in the day, the subscription business model was often used to sell gym memberships, magazines or newspapers.
-With the introduction of the internet, a slow transformation took place: newspaper agencies, for example, introduced digital subscription services, but for a long time they did not perform as expected.
-Now, after seeing an astounding growth in the past decade, there is a subscription service for almost anything you can think of - from food and skin care to hobbies.
+Back in the day, the subscription business model was normally used to sell gym memberships, magazines, or newspapers.
+With the introduction of the internet, a transformation took place: newspaper agencies, for example, introduced digital subscription services, but for a long time they did not perform as expected.
+Now, after seeing an astounding growth in the past decade, there is a subscription service for almost anything you can think of - from food and skincare to hobbies.
 Online subscriptions also saw a rise with SaaS and app-based offerings.
-Now, creators who are part of the vast creator economy are changing the game with content subscriptions, which raises the question: is the time finally here for creative people to start making a living from their passion?
+Now, creators who are part of the vast creator economy are changing the game with content subscriptions.
+Is the time finally here for creative people to make a living from their passion?

 Over 50 million people worldwide consider themselves as creators.
 Of these 50 million people, 46.7 million consider themselves amateurs, while only a small number of just over 2 million consider themselves as professional creators, earning enough from their content to consider it their full-time income.
 For the professional creators, YouTube is the most popular platform, followed by Instagram and Twitch.
 For amateurs, the most popular platform is Instagram, followed by YouTube and Twitch.
 Many amateurs are able to somewhat monetize their passion thanks to their creativity but it just doesn’t cut it as a full-time income.
 However, with the rise of new technology, the barriers to making money from content dropped and new opportunities emerged.